Application of the Critical Theory

 • To preserve the good moral values that promote universal solidarity and will help bring about a more just, humane, rational, and reconciled society.

-If you would like to quote my definition of the Critical Theory, it would be extremely courteous of you to notify me, by way of E-Mail, where and how you are using it; even though I know that I cannot force you to do so.
-I would like to thank Rudolf J. Siebert and Michael Ott for critiquing my work as I put this definition together.
+If you would like to quote my definition of the Critical Theory found on this page, it would be extremely courteous of you to notify me, by way of E-Mail, where and how you are using it; even though I know that I cannot force you to do so.
+I would like to thank Rudolf J. Siebert and Michael Ott (who retired from GVSU 2014) for critiquing my work as I put this definition together.
 I will add to this definition as I gain a better understanding of the Critical Theory.
-Here is two ways you can cite this electronic source.
-The first example is APA and the second is MLA.
-Remember, the second date listed is the date you accessed this web page.
+Here are three ways you can cite this electronic source.
+Remember, the "Retrieved" equals the month, day, and year you accessed this web page.

 For an illustrated over view of the Critical Theory, click this line.